17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-A box turtle has a unique appearance than most other aquatic turtles.
-Their feet are not completely webbed like other aquatic turtles.
-They also have a shell shaped like a high dome.
+A box turtle has a unique look compared to other aquatic turtles.
+Their feet are not fully webbed, and their shell is shaped like a high dome.

-For keeping a pet box turtle, you should only get one that has been bred and raised in captivity.
-With proper care, a box turtle can be a lifetime pet for you.
+Only get a box turtle bred and raised in captivity.
+With proper care, a box turtle can be a lifetime pet.

-When fully grown box turtles can get up to 6 inches in length.
-According to Missouri Department of Conservation, box turtles can live up to 80 years.
-Box turtles do not have fully webbed feet.
-They have a high domed shell which is not common in most other turtle species.
+Box turtles can grow up to 6 inches in length.
+They can live up to 80 years.
+Their feet are not fully webbed, and they have a high domed shell.

-Unlike most other turtles, box turtles are mainly land-dwelling.
-They don’t need an aquatic environment to grow.
-However, you do need to provide them a small pool for wadding.
-You can set up a box turtle habitat either in indoor or outdoor.
+Box turtles are mainly land-dwelling and don’t need an aquatic environment.
+Provide a small pool for wading.
+You can set up their habitat indoors or outdoors.

 4. Mississippi Map Turtles